stanford-mast/pocket/deploy/README.md

 python deploy_pocket_namenode.py
 ```

-Now launch the controller, it automatically launches datanodes with the spec defined in `pocket-datanode-dram-job.yaml`:
+Now launch the controller.
+The controller automatically launches datanodes with the spec defined in `pocket-datanode-dram-job.yaml`.
+It assumes there are sufficient VMs in the cluster for the containers it attempts to launch.
+Note that Pocket storage server containers have affinity to particular VM types to ensure they have the right type of storage technology available. `*-job.yaml` files in the deploy directory use the Kubernetes nodeSelector key to specify their pocketnodetype which corresponds to the nodeLabels key in `pocketcluster.k8x.local.yaml`.

+To launch the controller:

 ```
 cd ../controller